mubin6th/charcoal/PHILOSOPHY.md

 # The Philosophy Of Charcoal

 ## The Kind of Colorscheme
-Charcoal Theme is targetting to be a warm colorscheme.
+Charcoal Theme is targeting to be a warm colorscheme.
 It tries to resemble afternoon forest, wheat field or a warm environment.